 Stress can affect seniors for a variety of reasons, but keeping it to a minimum helps prevent serious health conditions.
 Seniors are encouraged to exercise regularly to promote their health, and reducing stress levels is just one of the ways participating in physical activity can make a difference.
-The staff at Home Care Assistance, a leading provider of home care in Anchorage, has put together a list of specific ways exercise can help your elderly loved one manage stress.
+The staff at Home Care Assistance, a leading provider of home care Anchorage families can count on, has put together a list of specific ways exercise can help your elderly loved one manage stress.

 1. Reverses Damage to the Brain Caused by Stress